 Teachers post all assignments on Teams by 9:00am each day, Monday-Thursday.
 Required video classes or virtual drop-ins will be held during the scheduled class period; teachers will email students with advance notice if attendance is expected.

-Maximizing the Modified Block Schedule: We have always recognized the importance of the partnership between teachers and parents in your child’s education and never has this been more apparent than during distance learning.
+Maximizing the Modified Block Schedule: We have always recognized the importance of the partnership between teachers and parents in your child’s education and never has this been more apparent than during remote learning.
 The balancing act of working from home and trying to keep up with your child’s schoolwork can be daunting and is acknowledged by the administration and faculty.
 To help, we offer these tips:

 - Check PowerSchool with your child frequently.
 Thursday afternoon/evening is a good time.
 Fridays will continue to be “catch-up” workdays.